openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 ![Profile Switch](../images/TreatmentsView4.png)

 The history of profile switches can be seen here.
-You may see multiple entries each time you switch profile : line **1**, stored in Nightscout but now in Pump History, corresponds to the request of a profile switch made by the user.
+You may see multiple entries each time you switch profile : line **1**, stored in Nightscout but not in Pump History, corresponds to the request of a profile switch made by the user.
 Line **2**, stored both in NS and PH, correspond to the actual switch.

 Deleting the entries only affects your reports in Nightscout and will never actually change the current profile.